GolamRafi27oo/First-Step-Of-learning-Programming/Readme.md

 > ## KEYWORDS
     CodeBlocks,Environment setup,terminal,GCC,cmd

-# Bit Manipulaion
+# Bit Manipulaion / Bitwise
 #### Day-2 (Date: 7-5-2023)
 Bit manipulation is a technique used in computer programming to manipulate individual bits within a binary representation of data.
 It involves performing logical and arithmetic operations at the bit level, allowing developers to perform various tasks efficiently and compactly.
 Here are some commonly used bit manipulation operations:

+### AND (&):
-1. Bitwise AND (&): Performs a logical AND operation on each corresponding pair of bits.
+Bitwise AND (&): Performs a logical AND operation on each corresponding pair of bits.
 The result is 1 if both bits are 1; otherwise, it is 0.

         Example:
         ```